hassanazy/request-validator/README.md

 ## License

 PHP Request Validator is open-sourced software licensed under the [GNU GPL](LICENSE).
-© 2020 Denys Klymenko and <a href="https://github.com/progsmile/request-validator/graphs/contributors">all the contributors</a>.
+© 2016 Denis Klimenko and <a href="https://github.com/progsmile/request-validator/graphs/contributors">all the contributors</a>.